karpov-sv/fram-grandma/README.md

 It requires SkyPortal API access token to be provided either by command-line argument (`-t`), or in a text file `.token` placed in the same folder as the script.

 It stores the original plans as JSON files in a dedicated folder.
 Alongside them, the lists of fields to be observed by the telescope are stored as simple text files.

+ - plans.py - simple visibility checker for observing plans that uses telescope connection to get its latitude, longitude etc.